The Spanish Alphabet

 l ele legal legal

-ll elle llave [key] --pronounced like the English letter "y", as in "yield"
+ll elle llave [key] --pronounced like the English letter "y", as in "yahoo"

 m eme madre mother